stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 ## Can you be more specific?
 What do I have to do when I want to write some code?

 Sure.
 You want to write some code.
-So you follow these steps:
+So you generally follow these steps:

 1. You create an isolated python so that you can work on multiple projects.
    If you don't, the stuff for project A might mess up the stuff from project B.
-2. You want to specify which dependencies you want, but in two ways: abstract, and concrete.
+2. You want to specify which dependencies you want, but keep into account that there are two ways of doing so:
-   Why the difference? because your code may want to use, say, numpy.
-But which version?
+   **abstract** where you just say what you want in general terms (e.g. numpy) and **concrete**, where you say which specific version you want (e.g. numpy 1.1.0).
+Why the difference?
+I'll detail later.
-   To create a real, working environment you need a specific version of it.
+   To create a real, working environment you need a concrete dependency.
 3. Now you have what you need and you can start developing.

-## Which tools do I have to use for that?
+## Which tools do I have to use to do this?

 This is tricky, because there are many and they are changing.
-One option is that you create the isolated python "virtual environment" with virtualenv, which is part of python.
-Then, you use pip (also part of python) to install the packages that you depend on.
+One option is that you create the isolated python "virtual environment" with *virtualenv*, which is part of python.
+Then, you use *pip* (also part of python) to install the packages that you depend on.
 Typing them one by one is boring and not really automatic, so people put the concrete dependencies (with hardcoded versions) in a file and then tell pip: "go read that file and install what's in there".
 And pip obliges.
+This file is the famous requirements.txt you might have seen around.

 ## What is pip?